oasis-tcs/openc2-ap-pf/oc2pf.md

 The Command permits traffic that is consistent with the specified domain name.

 Products that receive but do not implement the 'allow domain_name' Command:
-* MUST NOT respond with a OK/200
+* MUST NOT respond with the 200 status code.
-* SHOULD respond with the 501 Response code
+* SHOULD respond with the 501 Response code.
-* SHOULD respond with 'Target type not supported' in the status text
+* SHOULD respond with 'Target type not supported' in the status text.
-* MAY respond with the 500 status code
+* MAY respond with the 500 status code.

 #### 2.3.1.6 'Allow advanced_connection'

-The 'allow advanced_connection' Command is OPTIONAL for Openc2 Producers implementing the PF.
+The 'allow advanced_connection' Command is OPTIONAL for Openc2 Producers implementing the PF profile.
-The 'allow advanced_connection' Command is OPTIONAL for Openc2 Consumers implementing the PF.
+The 'allow advanced_connection' Command is OPTIONAL for Openc2 Consumers implementing the PF profile.

 The Command permits traffic that is consistent with the specified advanced_connection.
 A valid 'allow advanced_connection' Command has at least one property of the advanced_connection populated and may have any combination of the seven properties populated.
 An unpopulated property, excluding network, within the advanced_connection Target MUST be treated as an 'any'.

 Products that receive but do not implement the 'allow advanced_connection' Command:

-* MUST NOT respond with a OK/200
+* MUST NOT respond with the 200 status code.
-* SHOULD respond with the 501 Response code
+* SHOULD respond with the 501 Response code.
-* SHOULD respond with 'Target type not supported' in the status text
+* SHOULD respond with 'Target type not supported' in the status text.
-* MAY respond with the 500 status code
+* MAY respond with the 500 status code.

 ### 2.3.2 Deny
 'Deny' can be treated as the mathematical complement to 'allow'.
 With the exception of the additional 'drop_process' Argument, the Targets, Specifiers, Arguments and corresponding Responses are identical to the six 'allow' Commands.
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'deny' Action and valid Target types.

 Upon receipt of a 'deny [target]' Command with an Argument that is not supported by the Actuator, PF Consumers:

-* MUST NOT respond with OK/200.
+* MUST NOT respond with the 200 status code.
 * SHOULD respond with the 501 status code.
 * SHOULD respond with 'Argument not supported' in the status text.
 * MAY respond with the 500 status code.